 Good Night: Selamat Malam (pronounced "mah-lahm")

-Despite the similarities between the languages, some basic greetings are different in Malay.
-Although the way to say hello differs by region, you'll be understood in Malaysia, Singapore, Brunei, and Indonesia.
+Despite the similarities between the languages, some basic greetings in Malay are slightly different.
+Although the way to say hello during some times of day differs by region, you'll probably be understood in Malaysia, Singapore, Brunei, East Timor, and Indonesia.

 Vietnamese is a tonal language with lots of honorifics (titles of respect), but your simple hello will be understood because of the context.

-The easiest way to greet people in Vietnam is with xin chao (pronounced "zeen chow").
+The easiests of ways to greet people in Vietnam is with xin chao (pronounced "zeen chow").

 Burmese is a complex language, however, you can learn a quick way to say hello.
-Again, the language is very tonal, but people will understand your basic greetings without tones because of the context.
+The language is very tonal, but people will understand your basic greetings in Burmese without tones because of the context.

-Hello in Burmese sounds like "ming-gah-lah-bahr" but pronounciation varies slightly by region.
+Hello in Burmese sounds like "ming-gah-lah-bahr" but pronunciation varies slightly by region.